Surpassing the Ratios Conjecture in the 1-level density of Dirichlet $L$-functions: Background and New Results

-Assuming GRH, the non-trivial zeros of any nice $L$-function lie on its critical line, and therefore it is possible to investigate the statistics of its normalized zeros.
-The spacing statistics of these zeros are fundamental in many problems, ranging from the distribution of primes in congruence classes to the class number \cite{CI,Go,GZ,RubSa}.
+Assuming GRH, the non-trivial zeros of any nice $L$-function lie on the critical line, and therefore it is possible to investigate statistics of its normalized zeros.
+These zeros are fundamental in many problems, ranging from the distribution of primes in congruence classes to the class number \cite{CI,Go,GZ,RubSa}.
 Numerical and theoretical evidence \cite{Hej,Mon2,Od1,Od2,RS} support a universality in behavior of zeros of an individual automorphic $L$-function high above the central point, specifically that they are well-modeled by ensembles of random matrices (see \cite{FM,Ha} for histories of the emergence of random matrix theory in number theory).
-The story is different near the central point.
-In this case, an individual $L$-function no longer provides enough zeros to average over, and one instead studies families of $L$-functions.
-The Katz and Sarnak Density Conjecture states that the behavior of zeros near the central point, in the limit as the conductors tend to infinity, agrees with the scaling limit of eigenvalues near 1 of a classical compact group.

-A convenient way to study these low-lying zeros is via the 1-level density, which we now describe.
-Let $\xi$ be an even Schwartz class test function on $\R$ whose Fourier transform
+The story is different for the low-lying zeros, the zeros near the central point.
+A convenient way to study these zeros is via the 1-level density, which we now describe.
+Let $\eta\in L^1(\mathbb R)$ be an even real function whose Fourier transform

-has compact support.
+is $C^2$ and has compact support.
 Let $\mathcal{F}_N$ be a (finite) family of $L$-functions satisfying GRH.\footnote{ We often do not need GRH for the analysis, but only to interpret the results.
 If the GRH is true, the zeros lie on the critical line and can be ordered, which suggests the possibility of a spectral interpretation.} The $1$-level density associated to $\mathcal{F}_N$ is defined by

 where $\foh + i\gamma_g^{(j)}$ runs through the non-trivial zeros of $L(s,g)$.
 Here $c_g$ is the ``analytic conductor'' of $g$, and gives the natural scale for the low zeros.
-As $\xi$ is Schwartz, only low-lying zeros (i.e., zeros within a distance $1/\log c_g$ of the central point $s=1/2$) contribute significantly.
+As $\eta$ decays, only low-lying zeros (i.e., zeros within a distance $1/\log c_g$ of the central point $s=1/2$) contribute significantly.
 Thus the $1$-level density can help identify the symmetry type of the family.
 To evaluate \eqref{eq:7}, one applies the explicit formula, converting sums over zeros to sums over primes.